CodingDog67/Dockering-around/README.md

 - Service children are containers and by default when using docker compose containers are removed upon stopping \
 - Usually no network required because compose will automatically create a new environment for all services specified in compose file and will add them to said network. \

+run command is simply
+     docker-compose up -d

+stop and delete all containers and the default network, -v flag to also delete all volumes
+    docker-compose down (-v)

 </details>

 ## Side Notes